Uh, where did everyone go?

 Or, if your employee is shy about being acknowledged in front of the whole office, encourage immediate team members to share kudos during 1:1 conversations over the phone or video conference.
 This way, the recognition is more private but equally valuable.
 Either way, praise of remote employees should always come from the entire team, in an authentic way that supports your company culture.

 As much as your remote employees love their jobs - thanks to your great management and operational direction - they’ll still need a break from the “office” once in awhile.
 Consider the opportunity to give employee experiential employee rewards or team events as a way to get employees out of their comfort zones, to reconnect with a hobby, or to discover something totally new.
 Employee experiences not only build memories and help employees bond socially, but they also make a lasting impact on employee engagement.

 Our customer Chloe + Isabel is a woman’s lifestyle brand whose sales force is powered by 100% remote Merchandisers - a diverse, supportive community of c+i small business owners.
 In the past, Merchandisers who achieved aggressive sales targets were employee rewarded with monetary bonuses, but the HR team found that cash was too quiet - the rewards weren’t building engagement or well-aligned with the culture they’d built for their Merchandiser community.
 Beginning Holiday 2015, c+i rolled out Blueboard employee experiential rewards, and have continued partnering with us ever since.

-Not only have customized employee experiential sales incentives like luxury spa days, romantic date nights, or horseback riding adventures proven to be an employee reward worth hustling for, they’ve enabled the c+i Merchandiser community to bond digitally as they share photos of their experiences across social media and internal community boards - supporting each other’s success as they drive business impact.
+Not only have customized employee experiential sales incentives like luxury spa days, romantic date nights, or horseback riding adventures in Utah proven to be an employee reward worth hustling for, they’ve enabled the c+i Merchandiser community to bond digitally as they share photos of their experiences across social media and internal community boards - supporting each other’s success as they drive business impact.

 “My Blueboard reward for the Tuscany wine tasting tour was one of the best days on the trip of a lifetime!
 I am 100% motivated to kill it at work every single time a Blueboard reward is offered.
 EVERY SINGLE TIME!” - Jessica, Chloe + Isabel